splitfeed/android-market-badge/readme.txt

 2. QR code for the WordPress client for Android

 == Changelog ==

+= 0.7 =
+* Discovered shortcode stuff in WP and rewrote some code to use that instead. **This renders the old shortcode format invalid and will leave them as they are.
+I will try to work this out before releasing 0.7.**

 = 0.6 =
 * Reset messed up versioning, sorry